OBRA Nursing Assistant Registry

 Examination: The next step to becoming certified is for candidates to schedule a test via Pearson Vue, which was designated to administer the (NNAAP) examination in the state of Washington.
 Program providers will upload the name of students who have successfully completed the CNA program with Pearson Vue.
 Each student will then receive account activation instructions, which they will use to activate their account and schedule a test.

 Registry Enlisting: Upon passing successfully both parts of the NNAAP examination, candidates’ name will be added to the Washington CNA Registry.

 Certification by examination is available for:

-- Student nurses or graduate nurses based on equivalent training.
+- Student nurses or graduate nurses based on equivalent classes.

 - Military nursing assistants based on the completion of the Navy Basic Hospital Corps School, the U.S. Army 91-C Program, or the Air Force Apprentice (Specialist) Program.

-- Out of state trained candidates upon providing evidence of completing a minimum of 35 hours of classroom instruction and 30 hours of clinical training.
+- Out of state trained candidates upon providing evidence of completing a minimum of 35 hours of classroom instruction and 30 hours of clinical learning.

 - Medical assistants or home care aides based on a bridging program accredited by the Commission on Accreditation and Allied Health Education Programs or the American Association of Medical Assistants and the American Medical Association.

 Candidates will need to complete a cardiopulmonary resuscitation course.